 Key Safety Rules

-- Use as a supplement, not a replacement for healthy meals or medical care
+- Use it as a supplement, not as a replacement for healthy food or medical treatment

-Bee pollen may offer nutritional benefits, but it is not safe for everyone.
-The biggest risk is an allergic reaction, especially in people sensitive to pollen, bee stings, or other bee products.
-Even small amounts can cause symptoms in susceptible individuals.
+Bee pollen may offer nutritional benefits for some people, but it is not suitable or safe for everyone.
+The most important risk is an allergic reaction, especially in individuals who are sensitive to pollen, bee stings, or other bee-related products.
+In some cases, even a small amount can trigger symptoms.

 Can Bee Pollen Cause Allergies?